UnicodingUnicorn/volunteur/events/README.md

 #### Body

 All of these fields save the token are optional.
 If one is not present, it is simply not updated.
+Lat and lng have to be updated together, or they would not be updated at all.

 | Name | Type | Description |
 | ---- | ---- | ----------- |